sternmotor/borgserver/README.md

 **NOTE: I will assume that you know, what a ssh-key is and how to generate & use it.
 If not, you might want to start here: [Arch Wiki][archwiki]**

-In this example, Data persistence is achieved by mapping local directories - you may want to use volumes as recommended.
+In this example, data persistence is achieved by mapping local directories - you may want to use volumes as commonly recommended.

 At first, on docker host where borgserver is running initiate basic directory structure for ssh keys and backup data storage:

-    mkdir -p sshkeys/{borg-repo,borg-appendonly,borg-admin} repos
+    mkdir -p repos sshkeys/{full,append,admin}

 Add borg clients public SSH keys to a "repository user" key file, *remember*: filename = borg repository and user name!
 Add public SSH keys one each line.

-    edit sshkeys/borg-repo/borgclient.example.com
+    edit sshkeys/full/borgclient.example.com

 Run this docker image, SSH listening on port 22222 like in this example: